What Should Feature Distillation Transfer in LLMs? A Task-Tangent Geometry View: Experiments

-\textbf{On GLUE.} Here, the teacher is trained for $3$ epochs with batch size $8$, and and Adam optimizer with a learning rate of $5e-5$.
+\textbf{On GLUE.} For the GLUE benchmark, we selected 5 datasets that cover different categories and sizes, small‑size (RTE, STS‑B), medium‑size (MRPC, SST‑2), and large‑size (MNLI), to ensure varied scenarios.
+MRPC and STS-B for paraphrase and semantic similarity.
+SST-2 for sentiment classification, and MNLI and RTE for natural language inference.
+We report results for CKA \citep{dasguptaimproving}, which is a recently proposed feature distillation method that does not require the student and the teacher to have equal hidden dimensions, linear projection (Projector) \citep{jiao-etal-2020-tinybert}, vanilla KD (KD) \citep{hinton2015distilling}, and our proposed approach (Flex-KD).
+In this setting, we use GPT2-medium (345M parameters), fine-tuned on each of the tasks, as the teacher and GPT2-base (124M parameters) as the student.
+For MRPC, we report the average of F1 score and accuracy; for STS-B, we report the average of Pearson and Spearman correlations.
+Accuracy is used as the evaluation metric for the remaining tasks.
+Here, the teacher is trained for $3$ epochs with batch size $8$, and and Adam optimizer with a learning rate of $5e-5$.
 For the distillation process, the number of epochs, the batch size, the learning rate are set to $3$, $16$, and $5e-5$, respectively.
 The weight of each KD stand-alone loss and the weight of the hard loss are fixed to 0.5 \citep{sanh2019distilbert,jiao-etal-2020-tinybert}, for instance, for Flex-KD, $\alpha = 0.5$, $\beta = 0$, and $\lambda = 0.5$.
 For the vanilla-KD (KD), the logit loss weight was set to $0.1$.
 All experiments are repeated for three random seeds and the average and the standard deviations are reported.
 For fair comparison, in this task, we used the same correlation loss as for our proposed method for the projector approach.
 As demonstrated in prior work \citep{chen2022improved, jiao-etal-2020-tinybert}, projecting the student’s feature representations into the teacher’s feature space yields superior performance compared to the reverse direction.
 Accordingly, in our implementation of the projector-based approach, we align the student’s hidden representations to those of the teacher via a learned projection.